sderev/wslshot/changelog.d/20251203_021809_sderev_retro_changelog.md

 Security
 --------
 - **Breaking change:** Enforce non-bypassable image size ceilings (50MB per file, 200MB aggregate) and treat decompression bombs as errors so oversized or malicious images are rejected even when limits are "disabled."
-- **Breaking change:** Reject symlinks in sources, destinations, and direct image paths to close CWE-59 exfiltration; opt into `--allow-symlinks` only when you explicitly trust the paths.
+- **Breaking change:** Reject symlinks in sources, destinations, and direct image paths to prevent unauthorized file access; opt into `--allow-symlinks` only when you explicitly trust the paths.
-- Validate PNG/JPEG/GIF inputs via magic bytes and trailer checks across CLI flows to block corrupted or spoofed images before processing.
+- Validate PNG/JPEG/GIF image integrity to block corrupted or spoofed images before processing.

 Added
 -----